nbtc-team/newbitcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the NewBitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall NewBitcoin Network Protocol consensus changes.

-Whether a pull request is merged into Bitcoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into NewBitcoin Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general